Last updated: Jan-17-2024

 If you want to select media files from a source other than your computer/device, or you want to apply additional settings to the files you upload, click the Upload button at the top-right of the Media Library to open the Upload Widget.
 From the widget you can:

-Use the Advanced options to set the public ID and/or tags for all the media you select for upload.
+Use the Advanced options to set the public ID and/or tags for all the media you select for upload or to select a signed upload preset that you want to apply to all assets you upload in that specific upload widget session.
 If you set a public ID when uploading multiple files, each uploaded file gets the specified public ID plus a counter suffix.Notes

 Watch the Media Library Upload video tutorial to see this in action.

 Depending on your product environment setup, your images may be automatically tagged and captioned with AI generated metadata on every upload.
 You may be shown a preview of the tags, allowing you to decide whether or not they're applied.

 The auto-generated caption is saved in your Title (caption) contextual metadata field.

 More than one asset can have the same display name, even within the same folder.
 However, if you upload one or more assets using a display name that already exists, you'll be asked to decide how to proceed before uploading continues.

 This situation will occur if your Media Library's default upload preset or the upload preset you manually selected in the Upload Widget has been configured with overwrite enabled, with the Use the filename of the uploaded file as the asset's Display Name option selected (either within the Default or Custom options), and the file name of at least one of the assets you are uploading matches the display name of an existing asset or assets.

 The following table describes the possible scenario and resulting options:

 |You're uploading an asset using the same display name as exactly one existing asset in the same folder.